Premosh/AI/README.md

 Fuzzy logic is a form of reasoning that deals with approximate values rather than fixed and exact ones.
 It allows for more flexible and intuitive decision-making, similar to how humans think and make decisions based on imprecise information.
 Here are the key concepts:

-Key Concepts of Fuzzy Logic
+Key Concepts of Fuzzy Logic:

 Fuzzy Sets: Unlike classical sets where an element either belongs or doesn't belong to a set, fuzzy sets allow for degrees of membership.
 An element can partially belong to a set to varying degrees between 0 and 1.
 For example, a person can be 0.8 "tall" and 0.4 "short".